From minimal-length quantum theory to modified gravity: Introduction

-In this paper, we propose a general framework to establish this connection.
-Starting from a generic expansion of the GUP deformation function in powers of momentum uncertainty, we derive the corresponding corrections to BH entropy by interpreting the GUP-modified uncertainty as a regulator near the horizon.
-These entropy corrections are then translated into modifications of the gravitational action using Wald's entropy formula, applied first to $f(R)$ and then to the more general $f(R, R_{\mu\nu} R^{\mu\nu})$ class of theories.
-By inverting the resulting relations, we obtain an explicit reconstruction of the effective Lagrangian, identifying the curvature-dependent terms that encode the underlying quantum uncertainty structure.
-As such, our approach provides a clear and physically motivated dictionary connecting quantum mechanical deformations to semi-classical gravitational dynamics.
-Furthermore, it represents a natural and direct extension of the results of \cite{Hammad:2015dka} to the fully general case of polynomial GUP models with deformation functions of arbitrary degree.
+In this paper, we propose a general framework to establish a systematic connection between GUP-inspired quantum corrections and extended gravitational actions with higher-curvature terms.
+Starting from a generic expansion of the GUP deformation function in powers of the momentum uncertainty, we derive the corresponding corrections to BH entropy by interpreting the GUP-modified uncertainty as a regulator near the horizon.
+These entropy corrections are then translated into modifications of the gravitational action using Wald's entropy formula, first within $f(R)$ and then within the more general $f(R, R_{\mu\nu} R^{\mu\nu})$ class of theories.
+By inverting the resulting relations, we reconstruct the effective Lagrangian and identify the curvature-dependent terms encoding the underlying quantum uncertainty structure.
+Hence, our approach provides a physically motivated dictionary connecting quantum mechanical deformations to semi-classical gravitational dynamics.
+Moreover, it represents a natural extension of the results of~\cite{Hammad:2015dka} to the general case of polynomial GUP models with deformation functions of arbitrary degree.

-Importantly, our framework is not merely a formal or speculative correspondence: it leads to concrete physical predictions.
-We explicitly carry the GUP parameters into the gravitational sector and derive their phenomenological implications in the weak-field regime.
-In particular, the analysis of light deflection by compact objects yields novel empirical bounds on the minimal length scale, tightening and complementing existing constraints in the literature.

 The structure of the paper is as follows.
 In Sec.~\ref{sec:GUP}, we introduce our GUP model and examine its implications for BH entropy.
 In Sec.~\ref{sec:Wald}, employing Wald’s formalism, we reconstruct the effective gravitational action that reproduces the GUP-corrected entropy within the frameworks of $f(R)$ and $f(R, R_{\mu\nu} R^{\mu\nu})$ gravity.
 Section~\ref{sec:Map} establishes an explicit correspondence between the GUP parameters and the coefficients in the curvature expansion of the gravitational Lagrangian, while Sec.~\ref{sec:Astro} is devoted to astrophysical applications of the obtained gravity theory.
 Finally, in Sec.~\ref{sec:Conc}, we present our conclusions and outline future directions.